 Emergency Dentist

 As many as 1 in 4 people will experience some form of dental emergency in their lifetime.
-This could include anything ranging from a chipped tooth to painful abscess or knocked-out tooth
+This could include anything ranging from a chipped tooth to painful abscess or a knocked-out tooth.

 We know that dental emergencies can be frightening and that is why we will do our best to see you as soon as possible.